 labelvariable female "Person is female"

-Exercise 6
+Exercise

-Set a similar variable label for hispanic (do not switch do files).
+Set a similar variable label for hispanic.

-labelvariable hispanic "Person is hispanic"
+labelvariable hispanic "Person is Hispanic"

-4.11 Set Value Labels
+3.11 Set Value Labels

 Value labels are a mapping from a set of numbers, the levels of your categorical variables, to a set of text labels that tell you what each level means.
 The first step in using them is to define the mapping using label define: